lakshmeeswarig/my-programs/README.md

 # my-programs
-Tge programs that i practised
+The programs that i practised